tomjoht/tomjoht.github.io/pages/general/advertising.md

 <figure><img src="/images/horizontal_inline_ad-550x331.png" alt="horizontal_inline_ad" width="550" height="331" /> <figcaption>Horizontal Inline ads appear at the bottom of each post</figcaption></figure>

 Horizontal Inline ads can be JPG, GIF, PNG, or SVG.
 Animated GIF is also allowed.
 The positions also rotate randomly with each page refresh.

+The cost for inline horizontal ads is $1800 per year.

 ### Top Banner Ad Space